armijnhemel/binaryanalysis-ng-maintenance/database/README-NSRL.txt

 for example:

-$ python3 nsrlimporter.py -c bang.config -d /home/armijn/nsrl/modern/
+$ python3 nsrlimporter.py -c config.yaml -d /home/armijn/nsrl/modern/

 4. After the first directory has been processed the indexes should be created to ensure data correctness:

 $ psql -U username < nsrl-index.sql

-This limitation will be removed in the future.

 5. import the other directories in a similar fashion

-The database tables are now ready to be used, for example with the plugin for BANG.

 Statistics:
 -----------